 I take atomoxetine.
 Can it make it harder for me to get pregnant?

 Studies have not been done in humans to see if atomoxetine could make it harder to get pregnant.
 Animal studies did not show a change in fertility.

 Does taking atomoxetine increase the chance for miscarriage?

-This has not been studied.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if atomoxetine could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.